-For propeller shaft forgings, except non-ice ships and ships with ice category mark Ice1, impact tests for all steel grades shall be carried out at -10 °C and the minimum required average impact energy value KV of 27 J (longitudinal specimen).
-No more than for one of three specimens the result may be by 30 % below than required.
+For ships with ice class marks IA Super, IA, IB and IC, materials used in machinery under sea water temperature such as propeller shafts and shaft bolts, the impact tests shall be carried out at - 10 °C. The average impact energy value KV for a series of longitudinal specimens shall be at least 20 J. No more than for one of three specimens the result may be by 30 % below the required.